 A housing cooperative is a legal entity – usually a non-profit corporation that owns real estate.
 The shareholders in the housing cooperative are its occupants who purchase a share granting the right to occupy one housing unit.
 Each owner pays a monthly fee covering their proportional share of the expense of operating the corporation (based on the size of the home).
 The operating fee covers mortgage, taxes, insurance, utilities, maintenance, and contributions to reserve funds.
 Each cooperative home owner is entitled to the same tax advantages as any other home owner.
 Further, a cooperative home can be homesteaded.

-All affairs of the corporation are managed by a board of directors elected by the shareholders (residents) from among the membership.
-Professional real estate management is usually retained to oversee day to day operations, but all financial and strategic decisions are made by the board with guidance from resident committees.
+All affairs of the corporation are managed by a board of directors elected by the shareholders (members) from among the membership.
+Professional real estate management is usually retained to oversee day to day operations, but all financial and strategic decisions are made by the board with guidance from member committees.

 It is believed the first housing cooperatives were formed in the late 19th century.
 Today, the Dakota in New York City (of John Lennon fame) and 999 Lake Shore Drive in Chicago are two of the more notable examples.
-Senior cooperatives (residents must be 55+) evolved in the 1970s.
-The concept caught on, especially in Minnesota where state legislation regulates how co- ops are operated and establishes the rights and obligations of shareholders.
+Senior cooperatives (members must be 55+) evolved in the 1970s.
+The concept caught on, especially in Minnesota where state legislation regulates how co-ops are operated and establishes the rights and obligations of shareholders.
 There are more senior co-ops in Minnesota than any other state in the country.

 The board of directors typically elects its own officers, such as a president, vice-president and so on.
 The board may then establish standing committees from among the shareholders to make recommendations to the full board.
 Standing committees typically include finance, property, marketing, and policy.